 You spent a long time in mediation negotiating and getting your custody order worked out so that both you and your ex were satisfied with it.

-Or maybe you fought a long custody battle that ended in a trial where the judge had to make the decision for the two of you.
+Or maybe you fought a long custody battle that ended in a trial where the judge had to decide for the two of you.

 In either scenario, there is often some point that a child may refuse to see the other parent.